DIETS

 Trophic interactions underpin the function, stability and diversity of our ecosystems, rendering their study vital for understanding, protecting and monitoring biodiversity.
 The last two decades have seen the rise and dominance of molecular methods for the analysis of wild animal diets, with widening adoption introducing greater diversity in practices, and opportunities for advancement and collaboration.

 The Dietary Interactions in Ecology Through Sequencing (DIETS) Symposium, to be held at Durham University 21st-24th July 2026, will be an in-person symposium focused on the molecular analysis of trophic interactions.
-By sharing recent and ongoing research and ideas, DIETS will catalyse collaborative and advancement in this field whilst also identifying consensus on various practical aspects of molecular dietary analysis.
+By sharing recent and ongoing research and ideas, DIETS will catalyse collaboration and advancement in this field whilst also identifying consensus on various practical aspects of molecular dietary analysis.

 The River Wear, winding through the heart of Durham.